Upgrading Self-Managed Commerce

 - Preparation: Gathers information about your known customizations and decide how you want to mitigate your risks.

-- Customization Analysis (Optional): Analyzes determine what customizations are made.
+- Customization Analysis (Optional): Analyzes and determines what customizations are made.
 This optional phase is for organizations if the customizations made to the platform is unknown.

 Preparation